Catherine Howard, Countess of Suffolk: Northampton House

 When the Earl of Northampton died in 1614, the Suffolks inherited Northampton House on London's Strand.
 The Countess of Suffolk paid £5000 for the furnishings, detailed in a surviving inventory.
 She raised the money with the royal favourite, the Earl of Somerset, who was married to her daughter Frances.
-A loan for a part of the sum secured improperly on crown money by Sir Arthur Ingram.
+A loan for a part of the sum secured improperly on crown money by Arthur Ingram.

 As the Thomas Overbury scandal was revealed in November 1615, King James commanded that the Countess of Suffolk leave London for the country at Audley End.
 In March 1616, she made plans to visit Spa in Belgium, a health resort.

 Lady Anne Clifford mentions visiting the Suffolks at Northampton House in December 1616.
 There, in 1619, at the age of 55, Catherine, Countess of Suffolk was the victim of an attack of smallpox.
 According to Lady Anne Clifford, this "spoiled that good face of hers, which had brought to other much misery and to herself greatness which ended with much unhappiness".

 Star Chamber trial

 Details of corrupt practices came out in the Suffolk's Star Chamber trial in February 1619.
 The main charges against the Earl were embezzling royal jewels, diverting money provided for artillery, exporting artillery, abuse in the alum works, and misuse of crown money.
-Sir John Bingley was their broker for the "misemployment of the King's treasure".
+John Bingley was their broker for the "misemployment of the King's treasure".